stephtf/fil-amfoodie/README.md

-# Fil-Am Food Blog
+# Fil-Am Foodie

 ## Description
-The Fil-Am Food Blog is a recipe blog featuring Filipino and American dishes.
+Fil-Am Foodie is a recipe blog featuring Filipino and American dishes.
 Users can view recipes by category and leave comments and replies on each recipe page.

 ## Technologies
 * MongoDB